Why Do You Need a Coach?

 I am a coach.
 I have a coach.
-Why have a coach?
+Why do you need a coach?

 The most important and valuable lessons are the ones we learn after we already know everything.
 There is no surer way of striving to always be on top of your game than having a trusted guide who will always tell you the truth, push you to push yourself and be brutally honest at those times when you really don’t want to face the truth.